gameSecMaterials/Android-Mod-Menu-ImGui/README.md

 # Recomendations

-1. Use it in Android Studio to better effect.
-If you are using AIDE and having issues then don't write to issues.
-I will not repond to theese issues and close it.
-2. Please Rename lib name with CMakeLists.txt
+1. This is the old project.
+If you really need to understand and build it, then do it by yourself, this project is no longer maintained.
+2.

 # Used to create

-Obfuscate by Adam Yaxley

-GLSurfaceView

-OpenGL (OpenGL Emscripten v2)

-EGL
+OpenGL (GLESv2), EGL

-Il2cpp Dumper

-dnSpy

-Cydia Substrade

-Dobby

-JNI

-If i'm not mentionied someone else who helped/contributed to that project, just contact me.